meometer/meometer.github.io/team.md

 ## Long Term

-This, the second generation of meometer, builds on the tens of thousands of hours of experience using version 1 continuously for the last 7 years.
+This, the second generation of meometer, **builds on the tens of thousands of hours of experience using version 1 continuously for the last 7 years**.

-And that's just the software side of things.

-Confluence of technologies Geoffrey's waited for almost a decade.

- but also the education from and exposure to the prolific Front Range entrepreneurial community.
+We've waited for a confluence of tech to catch up to an idea, and, while waiting, studied — everything from _emerging technologies_ to _lean startup methodologies_ — and marinated ourselves in the prolific Front Range entrepreneurial community.

 We're excited to see where the next 7 years takes us.

-We've got a few ideas on that.
+We have more than a few ideas on where they will.

 <br/>